Last Updated on April 4, 2021 by Tina

 I was only able to enjoy the green scenery for about an hour because it started getting dark.
 But I remember seeing a nice view as the sun was setting and then the train ascended into the mountains.

 As for food, there is no free food but they give a free bottle of water.
-There is a lady selling food inside the train but I didn’t buy because I have read that it is a bit bland and overpriced.
-Instead I ate the Bakkwa and polvoron that Andreu gave me.
+There is a lady selling food inside the train but I didn’t buy any because I have read that it is a bit bland and overpriced.
+Instead, I ate the Bakkwa and polvoron that Andreu gave me.
 (I forgot to buy food for the trip).

 I didn’t find it hard to sleep on the train.
 For me, it was very comfortable.
 But that’s just me.
 I can easily sleep anywhere, even on the floor.
 Others might not agree though.
 I have read one complaining that she wasn’t able to sleep because of the noise of the train passing through the tracks.
 If you have this type of problem, I recommend bringing earplugs with you.